GenomicsNX/cfCloud/docs/Install_Conda.md

 [Anaconda](https://www.anaconda.com/products/individual#download-section) | Current version "Python 3.7 version"
 [Miniconda](https://repo.anaconda.com/miniconda/) | Download the `Miniconda3-latest-*` installer based on your operating system

+Run the installer file.
+Depends on. your OS.
+It may be an executable installer or run from the command-line: `bash INSTALLER.sh` .
+Please see the instruction provided with the installer.
 ```
 # Example:
 wget https://repo.anaconda.com/archive/Anaconda3-2020.02-Linux-x86_64.sh
+bash Anaconda3-2020.02-Linux-x86_64.sh
 ```

-Run the installer file.
-Depends on. your OS.
-It may be an executable installer or run from the command-line: `bash INSTALLER.sh` .
-Please see the instruction provided with the installer.

 #### 2. Create a new environment
 ```